HarshRander/Harsh-Rander/README.md

 Drug Discovery**, with a vision to advance drug development and discovery through innovative research.
-Currently in the fourth year, I aim to make impactful contributions in this field.
+Currently in the fifth year, I aim to make impactful contributions in this field.